MicrosoftDocs/Virtualization-Documentation/windowscontainers/community/contribute_to_docs.md

 	git checkout release

+In our documentation system, release is the branch that publishes to stage, master publishes to live.  **Never work directly in master.**

+If you're feeling adventurous, read more about git branching here (link eventually about having a topic branch).

 ## Create your new file ##
 You want to create a file named my_new_content.md in the reference section.